In This Article

 Why the finding is robust

+I have seen plenty of relationship findings come and go, so when one survives this long I pay attention.
 Capitalization research has held up across four decades for three reasons.
-One: the response categories are operationally definable, which means independent researchers can replicate the coding scheme.
-Two: the effect size is substantial — the active-constructive correlation with relationship satisfaction is roughly 0.45, which is large by social-psychology standards.
-Three: the finding has replicated across cultures, age groups, and relationship types (including friendships), suggesting it is tracking something real about how attention and acknowledgment work between people.
+One: the response categories are operationally definable, so independent researchers can replicate the coding scheme.
+Two: the effect size is substantial, with the active-constructive correlation running around 0.45, which is large by social-psychology standards.

 Where pop coverage gets it wrong